Books are a great way to exercise our brains.

 Songs are easier to remember, right?

-You can also try singing the key sentences in your mind as if you are singing a real song.
+You can also try singing the key sentences in your mind as if you are singing an actual song.

 It sounds weird, I know, but it might help you if you love music.